sf105/sttp-book/chapters/testing-techniques/boundary-testing.md

 **Exercise 7.**
 Which one of the following statements about the **CORRECT** principles is **true**?

-1. We should suppose that external dependencies are already on the right state for the test (REFERENCE).
+1. We assume that external dependencies are already on the right state for the test (REFERENCE).
-1. We should test different methods from the same class in an isolated way in order to avoid order issues (TIME).
+1. We test different methods from the same class in an isolated way in order to avoid order issues (TIME).
-1. Whenever we encounter a loop, we should always test whether the program works for 0, 1, and 10 iterations (CARDINALITY).
+1. Whenever we encounter a loop, we always test whether the program works for 0, 1, and 10 iterations (CARDINALITY).
-1. We should always test the behavior of our program when any expected data actually does not exist (EXISTENCE).
+1. We always test the behavior of our program when any expected data does not exist (EXISTENCE).